Academic Activities

 Season Dates: Year-round

-Weekly Schedule: Monthly meetings on campus.
-Service projects TBD on a monthly basis.
+Weekly Schedule: TBD on a monthly basis.

 Cost: None